sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 - Microsoft Azure subscription must be pay-as-you-go or MSDN.
   - Trial subscriptions will not work.
 - A virtual machine configured with Visual Studio 2019 Community edition.

+    >**Note**: If you find that your Visual Studio 2019 VM image comes with Visual Studio 2017, and not 2019, you will need to manually install 2019 Community from [here](https://visualstudio.microsoft.com/downloads/).
+Ensure that the **ASP.NET and web development** and **Azure development** Workloads are enabled for your installation.

 ## Exercise 1: Setup Oracle 11g Express Edition
 Duration: 45 minutes